 Zoologist Leopard Schultz was very enthusiastic that he could get fresh human organs from ‘fresh bodies’ and that the prisoners should be used for that purpose too – killing a prisoner so that he could get fresh organs.

 To conclude the description of this horrific story, 300 skulls from the prisoners at the concentration camps were sent to Germany for further research and for other German scientists to prove the “superiority of the white race and the inferiority of the black race of Herero”.
 And they concluded that “Yes, the Arian German race is of course superior to the black race of the Herero”.
 It wasn’t long after that that the popularity of Hitler and his party climbed up the ladder.

-In 2004, Germany officially apologized for the atrocities that took place in Namibia, however they refuse to pay any compensation to the families of the victims.
+In 2004, Germany officially apologized for the atrocities that took place in Namibia, however they still refused to pay any compensation to the families of the victims.

-The first genocide of the 20 th century by the 2 nd Reich was repeated in an even worse way with the 3 rd Reich during the 2 nd World War.
-These moments are sad for humanity and unfortunately they keep repeating again and again in different ways.
+The first genocide of the 20th century by the 2nd Reich was repeated and expanded upon by the 3rd Reich during the 2nd World War.
+These moments are sad for humanity, and unfortunately they keep repeating again and again in different ways.

 Top Image: German soldiers shooting Herero people in 1904.
 Detail from an image posted in ‘ Le Petit Journal’ Feb.
 24, 1904.
 Source: Public Domain